 The Runner Up

-A 2-stage crib mattress, the Wildfern is suitable from birth all the way through toddlerhood.
+A 2-stage dual firmness crib mattress, the Wildfern is suitable from birth all the way through toddlerhood.
 Filled with organic coconut coir and natural latex, the mattress has a waterproof cover achieved with food-grade polyolefin.
-With no fire retardant chemicals and Greenguard Gold certification, there’s no need to worry about off-gassing.
+With no flame retardant chemicals and Greenguard Gold certification, there’s no need to worry about off-gassing.
 Vegan families will love that this crib mattress is wool free. $295, with free shipping

 We think the Wildfern is the best organic crib mattress choice for most families.
 While it’s not perfect, there’s a lot to love about it, including the price: $295.

-The Wildfern’s cover is waterproof, a feature that requires food-grade polyolefin to achieve.
+The Wildfern organic mattress has a waterproof mattress cover, a feature that requires food-grade polyolefin to achieve.
 Polyolefin is a plastic – the same plastic found in milk carton coatings and food bottles.
 While we get that some families won’t like this feature, we also believe many will.
 Crib mattress “accidents” are no joke, after all, and an easy to clean mattress for your baby will also make your life easier as a parent.

 You can read our more detailed review of the Wildfern here.

 Naturepedic’s Classic line of organic mattresses includes Lightweight and 150 innerspring.
-Of the Lightweight option, you can choose between 1-sided (firm on both sides) or 2-sided (with a plusher toddler side).
+Of the Lightweight option, you can choose between single firmness (firm on both sides) or dual firmness (with a plusher toddler side).

 Personally, we think the lightweight, dual side is the best buy at $289, as a 2-stage crib mattress will last you a lot longer, especially once your little one develops opinions and demands a softer mattress to sleep on!